 “Daddy, how about you draw Hobbes?”

-This is all just to say that it’s often seemingly little things, in the unsuspected parts of life, that inspire me in everything I do.
-The best part?
-He’s starting to draw with me:
+This is all to say it’s often seemingly little things, in overlooked parts of life, that tend to inspire us the most.
+Best part: he’s beginning to draw along (heart melts).